IIFS

 • If the false or misleading recruitment practices were engaged in by an employee or subcontractor of the education agent, IIFS must require the education agent to terminate its relationship with those individuals.

-agent is engaging in unethical recruitment practices.
-This includes education agents that provide migration advice to overseas students when they are not authorised to do so under the Migration Act 1958.
+• IIFS must not accept students from education agents if they believe the education agent is engaging in unethical recruitment practices.
+This includes education agents that provide migration advice to overseas students when they are not authorized to do so under the Migration Act 1958.

 • IIFS must not accept overseas students from education agents that engage in, or have previously engaged in, dishonest recruitment practices.
-This includes education agents
+This includes education agents knowingly recruiting an overseas student in conflict with the registered providers’ obligations under Standard 7 (Overseas Student Transfers).

 • IIFS must not accept overseas students from education agents if they believe the education agent is creating Confirmation of Enrolments (CoEs) in PRISMS for non bona fide overseas students or facilitating the enrolment of overseas students while knowing that the overseas student will not comply with the conditions of their visa.